ONE-RANDOM-HUMAN/STRO4K/README.md

 STRO is a non-4k version of STRO4K with more interface features, which is much easier to develop.

 ## Version 1.0
 STRO4K 1.0 is available in the `version_1.0` branch.
-It has the has the extra feature of displaying the evaluation and principal variation during search.
+It has the extra feature of displaying the evaluation and principal variation during search.

 ## Building
 Building STRO4K requires `nasm`, `xz` and [`sstrip`](https://github.com/aunali1/super-strip).
 A script is provided which attempts to download `sstrip` and build STRO4K.